 Inside, we will have live music, “Our Heritage through Food” cookbook, and bake sale.
-The Exhibit Hall will be open thanks to our sponsors: Gering Valley Plumbing, WNCC, B&C Steel, Inland Truck Parts and Service, and Bill and Marsha Vaughan.
+The Exhibit Hall will be open thanks to our sponsors: Sandberg Implement, WNCC, B&C Steel, Inland Truck Parts and Service, and Bill and Marsha Vaughan.

 Hours of Operation: (events times subject to change)

 9:00 Gates Open 9:00 – 10:00 am Church Service

 9:00 – 5:00 Potato Patch Open 10:00 – 4:00 Gates open and Potato Patch

 9:00 – 4:30 Free Wagon Rides 10:00 – 4:30 Free Wagon Rides

 9:30 – 11:00 Hand, Horse, and Tractor Forage Harvest 10:00 – 11:00 Hand, Horse, and Tractor Forage Harvest

 10:00 – Noon Local Musicians 10:00 – Noon Local Musicians

 1:00 – 2:00 Horse, Tractor & Equipment Parade 1:00 – 2:00 Horse , Tractor & Equipment Parade

 2:00 – 4:00 Hand, Horse, and Tractor Forage Harvest 2:00 – 4:00 Hand, Horse, and Tractor Forage Harvest